maxbusboom/WirelessIncome/README.md

 https://www.fcc.gov/form-477-census-tract-data-internet-access-services
 Includes data on residential fixed internet access connections per 1,000 households by census tract for both service over 200 kbps and higher speed tiers.

+The data file `src/tract_map_dec_2023.csv` is the FCC form 477 report of the number of providers per tract, to assess internet acess availability.
+See their [web page for more details](https://www.fcc.gov/form-477-census-tract-data-internet-access-services).